-Fecske Presszó is a laid-back, wallet-friendly restaurant and bar just a stone's throw away from the Ervin Szabó Library in Budapest's Palace Quarter.
-This means that students of all ages come here to take study breaks of varying lengths and with varying amounts of beer.
+Fecske Presszó is a laid-back, wallet-friendly restaurant and bar just a stone's throw away from the Szabó Ervin Library in Budapest's Palace Quarter.
+This means students of all ages gather here throughout the day to take study breaks of varying lengths and with varying amounts of beer.